Memory

 serviceRef:

-name: ark-cluster-memory
+name: ark-broker

-port: 8080
+port: 8080Usage

-exists in the namespace, it will be automatically selected for queries that don’t explicitly specify a memory.
+Memory can be specified in a query resource.
+If a Memory resource named default exists in the namespace, it will be automatically selected for queries that don’t explicitly specify a memory.

 Memory in a query resource: